 - 1. A minimum cumulative Theory grade level of 75% (C) or higher. - 2.
-A minimum cumulative academic level of 75% (C) or higher on practical worksheet completion.\ - 3.
+A minimum cumulative academic level of 75% (C) or higher on practical skill assessments. - 3.
 To determine whether a student meets the academic requirements for Satisfactory progress, theory and practical grades are averaged together to give a cumulative academic grade of 75% (C) or higher. - 4.
-A minimum cumulative attendance of 80% of their scheduled hours\\
+A minimum cumulative attendance of 80% of their scheduled hours

-\To meet the state practical requirements for graduation, students must eventually complete monthly practical worksheets 100%.
-See LEARNING PARTICIPATION GUIDELINES.
+To meet the state practical requirements for graduation, students must complete all assigned practical skill assessments.
+See GRADUATION REQUIREMENTS IN COURSES.

-\\To determine your rate of attendance, divide the cumulative number of hours completed by the scheduled hours to date.
+To determine your rate of attendance, divide the cumulative number of hours completed by the scheduled hours to date.